Skip to main content

 324.3 years8.6 years42.8 years

-Note: Bold entries indicate scenarios where memory would fail before the typical 12-year inverter lifespan.
+Note: Bold values indicate expected failure before a 12-year inverter lifespan.

-Importantly, 32 daily writes can be easily achieved through normal intelligent control operations: battery discharge enable/disable cycles, dynamic SoC target adjustments responding to time-of-use pricing and grid charges, and export control modifications based on grid conditions.
+Notably, many intelligent control applications could easily reach 32 daily updates, through dynamic SoC management, export control toggling, or reactive battery charge/discharge logic.
 This demonstrates that sophisticated control systems must carefully manage their parameter update frequency to avoid premature memory failure.